valu-digital/valuso/README.md

 > Defines an application's boundary with a layer of services that establishes a set of available operations and coordinates the application's response in each operation. - [Randy Stafford, EAA](http://martinfowler.com/eaaCatalog/serviceLayer.html)

 In ValuSo the service layer is implemented using `service broker`, which passes operations to correct service implementations and collects their responses.
-The operations of these services are available via service broker.
-When an operation is executed, the  service broker calls the registered **closure** or **__invoke** method of the service class.
+When an operation is invoked, the  service broker calls the registered `closure` or `__invoke` method of service class.
 If __invoke is not available, the service class is wrapped with a special **proxy class**, that implements the __invoke method by mapping the operation name to method name.

 The consumer of a service doesn't know who actually implements the service and where.